 Vail is about a 30-minute drive from Gypsum, where a small airport is located.
-However, there are only a few flights into Eagle Regional Airport (EGE), and most international visitors will land at Denver International Airport (DEN) and then take one of a number of transportation alternatives to get to Vail.
+However, there are only a few flights into Vail Colorado Airport (EGE), and most international visitors will land at Denver International Airport (DEN) and then take one of a number of transportation alternatives to get to Vail.

 It will take 1 hour and 59 minutes to get from Denver International Airport to Vail (depending on weather and traffic conditions).
 In total, the route covers 121.5 miles, passing through the suburbs of Denver, the foothills of the Rockies, Summit County, and the Vail Pass before arriving at Vail.
 Driving through the mountains on twisting roads is a dream come true, and the scenery is nothing short of spectacular.